 There’s no doubt in the fact that sharing economy is thriving at a pace that has never been experienced before.
 One such startup matching this pace is Turo, a car-sharing platform that lets car owners earn money by renting their cars to those who need them.
 From a small startup to acquiring 2 companies and raising $97 Million in funding, things are just starting up at Turo.

-A peer to peer car sharing platform, Turo was launched as RelayRides in year 2009.
+A peer-to-peer car-sharing platform, Turo was launched as RelayRides in the year 2009.
 It was featured as one of the top 15 on-demand startups by Forbes in 2015.
 Currently serving all major cities of the US, Turo is going all out to make it BIG.
-We had a talk with Andre Haddad, the CEO of Turo to know more about their mission and the journey so far.
+We talked with Andre Haddad, the CEO of Turo to know more about their mission and the journey so far.
 Read On!

 Shelby Clark founded Turo in 2010.
 I joined as CEO in 2011.
-Prior to Turo, I was CEO of Shopping.com (an eBay company) and ran product at eBay. eBay had purchased a company I co-founded in Europe back in 1999, called iBazar.
-We created the largest European e commerce marketplace.
+Before Turo, I was CEO of Shopping.com (an eBay company) and ran products at eBay. eBay had purchased a company I co-founded in Europe back in 1999, called iBazar.
+We created the largest European e-commerce marketplace.
 Joining Turo has been an amazing experience.
 We are proud of how we are improving travel and transportation.

 Q2.
 Can you give us a rundown of how it works?

 Turo connects travelers who need cars with car owners who are willing to rent their cars out.
 Across the country or town, travelers choose from a unique selection of nearby cars, while car owners earn extra money and help fuel the adventures of travelers they meet along the way.
 Travelers can rent the perfect vehicle for their next adventure, and car owners can turn their depreciating assets into earning engines.

 Q3.
 What is the value proposition you are offering to customers?